mwherman2000/neo-windocs/windocs/quickstart-csharp/01-installvisualstudio.md

     Figure 1.8.
 Test the installation

 The tasks for this activity are complete.
-Proceed to [Activity 2 - Download and unpack NEO development tool sources](./02-downloadneodevtoolsrc.md).
+Proceed to [Activity 2 - Download and unpack NEO developer tool sources](./02-downloadneodevtoolsrc.md).

 ## References